Financial Aid

 These opportunities are made possible through the generous support of corporations, foundations and individuals such as alumni and trustees.
 It is through this that International House is able to maintain the exceptional geographic, cultural and economic diversity that is central to the mission.

-Scholarships of up to a full year of room fees will be awarded to our residents.
-Priority is given to residents from underrepresented countries or field of studies living at International House for the duration of the Academic Year.
+Scholarships of up to a full year of room fees will be awarded to residents living at I-House during the academic year.
+Priority is given to residents from underrepresented countries or field of studies living at International House for the duration of the Academic Year, and is awarded based on financial need and merit.
 In previous years, I-House was able to award 30% of our resident population with some amount of aid.

 Financial aid is not available during the summer term.